Security Research

 GET /index.php?option=com_finder&view=search&q=<article-title>+author:<prefix>

+In our example we can use q=1337 and author:13371337.
 SearchModel.php::populateState() reads q with getString() and creates a Finder query object:

 $options['input'] = $input->getString('q', $params->get('q', ''));$this->searchquery = new Query($options, $this->getDatabase());